 The protein encoded by this gene inhibits transactivation of HIF1A-induced genes by competing with binding of hypoxia-inducible factor 1-alpha to p300-CH1.
 Mutations in this gene are a cause of cardiac septal defects.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, May 2012]

 GeneCards Summary for CITED2 Gene

-CITED2 (Cbp/P300-Interacting Transactivator, With Glu/Asp-Rich Carboxy-Terminal Domain, 2) is a Protein Coding gene.
-Diseases associated with CITED2 include ventricular septal defect 2 and atrial septal defect 8.
-Among its related pathways are HIF-2-alpha transcription factor network and HIF-1-alpha transcription factor network.
+CITED2 (Cbp/P300 Interacting Transactivator With Glu/Asp Rich Carboxy-Terminal Domain 2) is a Protein Coding gene.
+Diseases associated with CITED2 include Atrial Septal Defect 8 and Ventricular Septal Defect 2.
+Among its related pathways are Cellular Senescence (REACTOME) and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
-An important paralog of this gene is CITED4.
+An important paralog of this gene is CITED1.

 UniProtKB/Swiss-Prot for CITED2 Gene